 Cycling Emilia-Romagna’s Culinary Wonders

-Long known as Italy’s premier pasta region, and maybe even its culinary capital, Emilia-Romagna delights in every way – including our palates!
-On this cycling tour from Parma to Bologna, you will not only taste extraordinary traditional dishes – you will visit Parmesan cheese and balsamic vinegar makers learning their time-tested methods; sample plenty of artisanal gelato; wonder at ancient castles and world-heritage UNESCO sites; and even have the chance to see the Ferrari museum and factory, from the famous car maker’s hometown of Modena.
-Two-night stays in impressive Parma and quaint Castelvetro di Modena will allow you to slow down and savor this region, as the locals do.
-History, art, culture and tradition all come together to make this an unforgettable holiday - and what better way to experience it than from the seat of your bike!
+Long known as Italy’s premier culinary capital, Emilia-Romagna delights in every way!!
+On this cycling tour from Parma to Bologna, you will taste extraordinary traditional dishes and the wonderful local wine, visit Parmesan cheese and balsamic vinegar makers learning their time-tested methods; sample artisanal gelato; wonder at ancient castles and UNESCO sites; and even have the chance to see the Ferrari museum and factory near the famous car maker’s hometown of Modena.
+Two-night stays in elegant Parma and quaint Castelvetro di Modena will let you slow down and savor the region, as the locals do.
+Food, art, culture and tradition all come together to make this an unforgettable holiday to be experienced from the seat of your bike!

 Arrival in Parma

 Highlights: Bike fit and welcome dinner

 Considered among the culinary capitals of Italy, Parma is also known as one of Italy’s art cities: Parmigianino, Correggio, and Giuseppe Verdi are among its lustrous citizens.
 We suggest an afternoon stroll through the city center, where Parma’s rich history is still evident (the historic center has been designated a UNESCO World Heritage Site); or do as the locals do, finding a piazza table where you can delight your palate with Parma’s famous cured ham (prosciutto crudo) and Parmesan cheese, enjoyed with an aperitivo.
 After our bike fitting, our local guides will host a welcome dinner where you will meet your cycling companions.

 Daily distance today: optional test ride.